MTtankkeo/jetpack_appbar/README.md

 This package allows easy and light implementation of appbar in jetpack compose environment.

 ## How to make appbar?
-Please refer to the code below.
+Please refer to the code below!

+> See also, this code is the simplest example in this package.

 ```kotlin
 AppBarConnection(